bieri2/ATMS597-Project3-GroupE/README.md

 NCEP Reanalysis data were obtained here: https://www.esrl.noaa.gov/psd/thredds/catalog/Datasets/catalog.html

-Data were downloaded using tools such as `wget` and `xarray.open_dataset`. `cartopy` functions and methods were used to create plots.
+Data were downloaded using tools such as `wget` and `xarray.open_dataset`. `xarray` was also used extensively to reduce data. `cartopy` functions and methods were used to create plots.